justinkelly/justinkelly.github.io/_posts/2010-01-31-how-to-create-a-self-sign-ssl-cert-with-no-pa.md

 e is 65537 (0x10001)
 ```

-Use your kep to create your 'Certificate Signing Request' - and leave the passwords blank to create a testing 'no password' certificate
+Use your key to create your 'Certificate Signing Request' - and leave the passwords blank to create a testing 'no password' certificate

 ``` shell
 openssl req -new -key server.key -out server.csr